Spring Hollow Marquesa

 Spring Hollow Marquesa is a liver chestnut Morgan mare, foaled on July 10, 1996.
 She was bred by James and Evelyn Skillington of Spring Hollow Morgans in Hopewell, PA, and sold to the University of New Hampshire Equine Program at the age of two.

-UNH was formerly known for breeding sturdy, solid Morgans through its government grant program.
-These horses were used by UNH to teach students everything from colt starting to riding to driving to drill team to eventing.
-In an ad for their breeding farm, the Skillingtons recognize Marquesa’s sale and state that “Marquese marks the first Morgan introduced into the dressage and combined training-oriented breeding program in more than twenty years.”
-Janet Briggs, then program director, said she had been looking for size, length of stride and strong, correct conformation.
+In an ad for their breeding farm, the Skillingtons recognized Marquesa’s sale to UNH and stated that “Marquese marks the first Morgan introduced into the dressage and combined training-oriented breeding program in more than twenty years.”
+Janet Briggs, then program director, said she had been looking for size, length of stride, and strong, correct conformation.
 “It had become difficult for us to find sport horse type movement and conformation in the Morgan breed,” says Briggs in the ad.
 “I’m very impressed with Marquese.
 She’ll fit right into our program.”

 Marquesa was around eight when I first met her, and she stood out to me largely because she had a bob tail (allegedly chewed off by her foal and never regrown) and her lack of a half halt.
-She would literally lap other horses in the ring as she zoomed past them, neck up, knees up, looking more ready for the saddle seat ring than any form of dressage I am familiar with.
-When riders tried to slow her down by pulling, she would transition into any of a number of intermediate gaits, including both a running walk and the “tranter”.
-I later learned from an article in The Morgan Horse magazine (the publication of the American Morgan Horse Association) that the running walk in particular used to be a prized quality in the Morgan breed.
-These horses were called “amblers”; the “amble” was appreciated for its smooth, ground covering quality.
+She would literally lap other horses in the ring as she zoomed past them, neck up, knees up, looking more ready for the saddle seat ring than any form of dressage I was familiar with.

 Slowly but surely, we worked on teaching riders how to execute a proper half halt on a horse with Marquesa’s natural enthusiasm, and the quality in her gaits improved.
 She became a reliable and consistent jumper, and in time was always my steady-eddie “go to” for riders who lacked confidence over fences.
 While she always carried a bit more pace and moved with a shorter step, I knew I could count on her to do her job and forgive mistakes, which in turn allowed riders to relax and focus on practicing essential jumping skills.